Computer Science

 Once you successfully complete the Pathway Program, you will be directly admitted to the MSCS program with 6 graduate credits earned toward your degree.
 The Pathway Program requires applicants to have earned iBT (TOEFL) test scores of at least 60, IELTS scores of at least 5.5 or Duolingo scores of at least 85 prior to starting the program and to have an appropriate background in computer science.

-For all applicants, there is no fee for the initial online application.
-But you may need to pay a fee to a third party in order to submit supporting materials, such as international credit evaluations and satisfactory test scores on the TOEFL for non-English language speakers.
+For all applicants, there is a $38 application fee, and you may need to pay a fee to a third party in order to submit supporting materials, such as international credit evaluations and satisfactory test scores on the TOEFL for non-English language speakers.

 Students must complete Duquesne's graduate application, including submission of an updated resume.